ISC2SG-YW/CTF-Workshop/basic_crypto/README.md

-# Using CyberChef_Decode Binary
+# Decode Binary

 ## Summary
 - **Author:** Lecia Wong

 ## Description
-To decode binary using `CyberChef` to get the flag.
+To decode binary using online decoders to get the flag.

 https://cyberchef.org/